keszybz/add-determinism/README.md

 This rewrites the zip file using the `zip` crate.
 The modification times of archive entries is clamped `$SOURCE_DATE_EPOCH`.
-Extra metadata, i.e. primarily timestamps in UNIX format and DOS permissions, are stripped (also because the crate does not support them).
+Extra metadata, i.e. primarily timestamps in UNIX format and DOS permissions, is stripped (also because the crate does not support them).

 ### `javadoc`